-Send text, picture and voice messages from your phone.
-Depending on the type of message you choose to send, you can also attach files to your messages including pictures, sounds, voice recordings and name cards.
+Allows you to send messages (Text, Picture, Video and Voice).
+Depending on the type of message you choose to send, you can also attach files to your messages including pictures, videos, sounds, voice recordings and name cards.

 The Basics of Sending a Text Message